SimonBolducBeaudoin/SBB/README.md

         - cmake --build build/
         - cmake --install build/
     - Crosscompiling to for windows (Cygwin)
 		Pass the toolchain to cmake to build the project (the rest is the same).
         - cmake -S . -B ./build -DCMAKE_TOOLCHAIN_FILE=../mingw_toolchain.cmake
+		- cmake --build build/
+		- cmake --install build/

 # Removing the build directory
     cmake doesn't offer a built-in solution.